ParabolInc/parabol/run-it/single-tenant-host/README.md

 # Docker Host Single Tenant (ST)

+> ⚠️ **Parabol does not provide any support on this stack**.
+Use it under your own resposibility.

-To run Parabol in single tenant mode (e.g. simple docker-compose on a docker host).
+To run Parabol in single tenant mode (e.g. simple docker-compose on a docker host):

 1. Build your Parabol UBI using instructions in `docker/parabol-ubi/README.md`
 2. Create a working `.env` from `.env.example`